brandiniA/notes-hub/Advanced React/Chapter_3_Configuration_Concerns_With_Elements_As_Props/00_Elements_As_Props/ElementsAsProps_EN.md

-# ✨ Elements as Props
+# ✨ Chapter 3.
+Configuration Concerns with Elements as Props

 > **Quick summary:**
-> Replacing configuration props with elements as props reduces complexity, keeps components cleaner, and gives consumers full control over customization.
+> Over-configuring components with props can quickly lead to complexity and broken functionality.
+Using *elements as props* provides a cleaner and more flexible approach.

 ---

-## ❗ Problem
+## ⚠️ The Problem

-When building reusable components, it’s tempting to add a new prop for every new requirement.
+Imagine implementing a `Button` component.
-For example, a `Button` that should display a loading state might start simple:
+A common requirement is to show a **loading icon on the right** when the button is in a *loading state* (e.g., during form submission).

 ```jsx
 const Button = ({ isLoading }) => {